kuleshov-group/mdlm/README.md

   +wandb.offline=true
 ```

-### Baselines
+### Baseline evaluation
 <a name="baselines"></a>
 We release the checkpoints for the baselines: SEDD and AR trained on OpenWebText in this [Google Drive folder](https://drive.google.com/drive/folders/16LuuptK7Xfk-vzhQYZBZ0SA-B-BFluau?usp=sharing).
-Download the checkpoints: `ar.ckpt`, `sedd.ckpt` and use the following commands to compute perplexity on the test-split:
+Download the checkpoints: `ar.ckpt`, `sedd.ckpt` and use the following commands to compute test perplexity:
 #### AR
 ```bash
 python main.py \